chaosimpact/sops-crypt/README.md

 # Encrypt all matching files in specific directory
 sops-encrypt-all ./configs

+# Force re-encryption of all files (ignoring timestamp checks)
+sops-encrypt-all --force

+# Force re-encryption of files in specific directory
+sops-encrypt-all --force ./configs

 # Decrypt all encrypted files in current directory and subdirectories
 sops-decrypt-all

 # Encrypt a single file
 sops-encrypt secrets-secret.yaml

+# Force re-encryption of a single file
+sops-encrypt --force secrets-secret.yaml

 # Decrypt a single file
 sops-decrypt secrets-secret.enc.yaml